Class Schedules and Catalog Background Image

 Advanced Placement (AP) Examination Program

-MiraCosta grants advanced placement and advanced credit toward its associate degree to high school students who attain scores of 3, 4, or 5 on AP exams administered by the College Entrance Examination Board, consistent with the CSU system.
+MiraCosta grants credit to high school students who attain scores of 3, 4, or 5 on AP exams administered by the College Entrance Examination Board.
 Credit earned through an advanced placement exam will be specifically notated as such on the student's academic record.
+The Advanced Placement Guide identifies how specific AP exams can be used for CPL.

 International Baccalaureate (IB) Examination Program